“I remember walking home from the Hill,” Olivia Troye (C’99) says. “I remember walking home past the Pentagon while it was still on fire.”

 “I wanted to do something to make a difference after that,” Troye says.
 Over the phone, her voice remains even.
 “I wanted to focus on hopefully contributing, in some way, to preventing that from ever happening again.”

 Troye’s words, though told carefully, are almost strained.
-She deployed shortly after 9/11 and was a junior staffer in Baghdad in 2003—“in the middle of the main response and reconstruction of Iraq,” Troye said.
+She deployed shortly after 9/11 and was a junior staffer in Baghdad in 2003—“in the middle of the main response and reconstruction of Iraq,” Troye says.
 Later, she would return to the Pentagon under the Bush administration.

 In the present, news had just broken that President Donald Trump (W’68) was testing negative for COVID–19 for the first time since Oct.
-1. According to a Tweeted memo from presidential physician Sean Conley posted shortly before my interview with Troye, Trump wasn’t contagious: he’d been negative for several days.
+1. According to a Tweeted memo from presidential physician Sean Conley posted shortly before my call with Troye, Trump wasn’t contagious: he’d been negative for several days.
 This, apparently, indicated to the President that he ought to go maskless on Air Force One before even the aforementioned Tweet went live.

 Trump’s photo was taken without a mask on Oct.
 12, 2020.
 The 24 hours contained within that Monday saw over 48,000 new cases of COVID–19 reported in the United States, and the American death toll ticked higher by 351 people.
 Global cases, meanwhile, soared to 38 million.

-Republican Voters Against Trump, a conservative coalition that endorsed Joe Biden in the 2020 election, has an Instagram page: @rvat_2020 boasts 25,500 followers; the posts are largely selfie videos of middle–aged white Americans.
+Republican Voters Against Trump, a conservative coalition that endorsed Joe Biden in the 2020 election, has an Instagram page: @rvat_2020 boasts over 25,000 followers; the posts are largely selfie videos of middle–aged white Americans.
 Intermittently published are screenshots of particularly imbecilic Trump administration Tweets, cropped and pasted against blue–tinted backgrounds of waving flags, Corinthian columns, and the Statue of Liberty’s right arm.

 There are also a few block quotes and the occasional polished film advertisement.
 The audio transcript of a post from Oct.
 26, 2020 begins with this sentence: “For the first time in American history, a sitting president’s senior staff is warning you not to reelect him.”
 Troye is the second face in the ad, immediately following that of Miles Taylor.

-Taylor anonymously published ‘A Warning’ in 2019, detailing the experience of the Trump White House as a senior official, and an anti–Trump op–ed in The New York Times in 2018.
+Taylor anonymously published ‘A Warning’ in 2019, detailing the experience of the Trump White House as a top official, and an anti–Trump op–ed in The New York Times in 2018.
 He is a former chief of staff at the Department of Homeland Security, where he worked for the first two Trump years before resigning in June 2019.
 Taylor shed his namelessness two days after the @rvat_2020 spot was aired, on Oct.
 28.

 On Twitter, she is Olivia of Troye.
 She said that it’s been a play on words for “many, many years now.”